Curated by Bryce Maruk

-A live dual projection performance using manually warped time markers in addition to regular cuts, it induces a sensation of doubt and deception, through manipulations in temporal continuity.
+Doppelganger is a live dual projection performance using manually warped time markers in addition to regular cuts, it induces a sensation of doubt and deception, through manipulations in temporal continuity.
 Sources evolve from mirror reflections in cinema to recording errors in VHS, to complete signal failure and pulsing erratic noise, each layer rending the veils of simulation.
+In Temple, the performer has replaced the shaman/priest, and the screen/sound has replaced the performer.
+Pulling from the cultural dictionary of cinematic micro phrases to deliver a ceremonial edit of sigils and signs.
+In this post-faith, post-flesh world, our spectacular s√©ance will weave recorded media (aka the power of the dead) into a spastic orgy of cut ups.

 An installation by Sandra Vida